tricorder-observability/grafana/docs/sources/setup-grafana/installation/rpm.md

 ### Install manually with YUM

 If you install manually with YUM, then you will need to manually update Grafana for each new version.
-To enable automatic updates for your Grafana installation please use the instructions below to install via our YUM repository.
+To enable automatic updates for your Tricorder installation please use the instructions below to install via our YUM repository.

 1. On the [Grafana download page](https://grafana.com/grafana/download), select the Grafana version you want to install.
    - The most recent Grafana version is selected by default.